Autodidac/AlmondFEM/README.md

 safe_io::print("Final residual: {:.3e}", result.residual_norm);
 ```

-`Application1` wires up the same configuration so running it assembles the SELL-C-σ view, enforces the stricter conjugate
+`Application1` wires up the same configuration so running it assembles the SELL-C-sigma view, enforces the stricter conjugate
 gradient tolerance/iteration cap, and prints the verbose residual history alongside the final norm.
 Deeper solver internals (matrix
 assembly, preconditioners, and backend toggles) are documented in [docs/api-overview.md](docs/api-overview.md); combine that guide
 with the sample to experiment with new problem definitions or convergence settings.
 The surrounding template remains easy to extend